 - Pollution masks (respirators) typically capture >90% of virus-sized particles.
 You can use the rating system in the table above to see the exact proportion each certification requires.
 This includes ratings such as N95, KN95, FFP1, FFP2 and FFP3.

 Mask Standards Vary by Country

 Each country has their own certification standard for each mask type.
 For example, Europe uses the EN 14683 standard for surgical masks, whereas China uses the YY 0469 standard.
 Each standard varies a little by country, however they are broadly similar.
 For respirator masks, China uses the KN standard (e.g. KN95) and the US uses the N standard (e.g. N95).

 Requirements Are Lowest for Single Use Face Masks

 The standard with the lowest requirements on filtration effectiveness are the single use face masks (not to be confused with surgical masks).
 Surgical masks have higher requirements, and respirators have the highest requirements.
 Respirators also usually fit tighter around the face (data shows they score higher on fit effectiveness) than surgical masks and single-use face masks.

 Wondering whether masks work to protect you against the coronavirus?
 Check out our livestream recap covering all the info here!

-3M or FFP1 or N95?
+3M or FFP1 or N95 or KN95?
 What Do Mask Numbers and Letters Mean?

 A visitor to the website asked this in the comment section on coronavirus and Pitta masks a few days back: